Seattle Children's Hospital Executive and Leadership Team

 Leadership Overview

-Seattle Children's Hospital has 9 executives leading key functions including operations, finance, technology, medical affairs, nursing, marketing, and quality.
+Seattle Children's Hospital has 9 executives leading key functions including strategy, finance, information technology, medical affairs, quality and safety, marketing, and communications.

-Driven by a commitment to pediatric health, Seattle Children's Hospital provides comprehensive inpatient, outpatient, and specialized services, focusing on advancing child health through innovative care and research.
+Driven by a commitment to pediatric care, Seattle Children's Hospital provides comprehensive inpatient, outpatient, and specialized services, focusing on advancing child health through innovation and compassionate treatment.

 Leadership Roles at Seattle Children's Hospital